STUDY

 Multi-stage Sampling

 Multi-stage sampling is a complex form of cluster sampling.
-In multi-stage sampling, each cluster of the sample is further divided into smaller clusters and members are selected from each smaller cluster randomly.
+In multi-stage sampling, each cluster of the sample is further divided into smaller clusters, and members are selected from each smaller cluster randomly.
 It is called multi-stage sampling because it involves two or more stages.
-First, naturally occurring groups in a population are selected as clusters, then each cluster is divided into smaller clusters and then, from each smaller cluster members are selected randomly.
-Even the smaller cluster may be divided further into the smallest clusters depending upon the nature of the research.
+First, naturally occurring groups in a population are selected as clusters; then each cluster is divided into smaller clusters, and from each smaller cluster, members are selected randomly.
+Even the smaller clusters may be divided further into the smallest clusters depending upon the nature of the research.

-It should be noted that the name ‘multi-stage sampling’ is also sometimes used for sampling procedure involving other techniques where it involves two or more stages.
+It should be noted that the name ‘multi-stage sampling’ is also sometimes used for sampling procedures involving other techniques where two or more stages are involved.

 NON-PROBABILITY SAMPLING